 BIOMAT: Multi-stone, PEMF, Far infrared light, Chakra blancing, Negative Ion, photon therapy pad

-Available in July!Natural Wellness Solutions is now offering NAIC Members the very best in Earth/ Grounding and Earth’s energies healing therapy.
+Now Available!Natural Wellness Solutions is now offering NAIC Members the very best in Earth/ Grounding and Earth’s energies healing therapy.
 NWS Clinic offers this amazing wellness enhancing treatment on either a standalone basis or in conjunction with any SomaVeda® Wellness Protocol.

 We are using the Native American Medicine, Indigenouys Medicine, Ayurveda and Natural Medicine Approach of restoring access to Mother Earth’s Natural Elements of Earth, Wind and Fire: Stones- Semi-Precious Stones, Chakra Balancing (Human Bio-Field), Grounding- PEMF (Pulsed Electro-Magnetic Fields: Schuman Resonance), Breath, Negative Ions, Light- Far Infrared, Heat- Sweat, Thermal Therapy, Restoring the bodies micro-voltage and polarity all together!